-When space is tight in the front of a shoe, there is undue pressure on the blood vessels in the toes.
+When space is tight in the front of a shoe, there’s undue pressure on the blood vessels in the toes.
 This can cause the blood vessels to break and bleed under the nail.
-For these reasons, the condition is also sometimes called runner’s toe or tennis toe.

 With a subungual hematoma, the pain typically goes away in a few days.
 The nail itself will take longer to recover.

-The discolored nail will eventually grow out — or in some cases it may fall off or need to be removed — and be replaced by a new, healthy one.
-This could take anywhere from about eight weeks for a fingernail to six months for a toenail.
+The discolored nail will eventually grow out — or in some cases, it may fall off or need to be removed — and be replaced by a new, healthy one.

-A doctor can often diagnose a subungual hematoma based on visual inspection of the nail and any recent trauma you report.
-For example, if you have symptoms and you recently whacked your finger with a hammer, your doctor will likely diagnose subungual hematoma.
+A doctor can often diagnose a subungual hematoma based on looking at the nail and any recent trauma you report.
+For example, if you have the symptoms above and recently whacked your finger with a hammer, your doctor will likely diagnose subungual hematoma.

 Whether your nail is drained or not, it’s important to watch for signs of infection.
 If you notice any of the following, seek immediate medical attention:

-Some subungual hematomas — like those that occur when you smash a finger in a door — are just unfortunate accidents and thus hard to prevent.
-But others, especially those that involve the toes, are easier to avoid.
-Some overall recommendations:
+Some subungual hematomas — such as the kind that occur when you smash your finger in a door — are just unfortunate accidents and thus hard to prevent.
+Others, especially those that involve the toes, are easier to avoid.

 - Wear properly fitting shoes.
 There are many issues associated with wearing too-tight shoes.

-- If you’re playing soccer or tennis, try to play on natural surfaces like grass or clay.
-These are more giving surfaces that will help reduce the friction between the shoe and foot.
+- If you’re playing soccer or tennis, try to play on natural surfaces such as grass or clay.
+They’re more forgiving surfaces that will help reduce the friction between the shoe and foot.

 - If you work in construction or in a warehouse, protect your feet from crushing injuries as much as possible with heavy work boots or steel-toed shoes.
 Foot care is extremely important if you work on your feet all day.